stats

 const matrix = [[1, 2, 3], [4, 5, 6]];

-(static) uniformDist(params, args) → {Number}
+(static) uniformDist(params, args, data) → {Number}

-Calculates the probability density function (PDF) of the Uniform Distribution
+Calculates the probability density function (PDF) of the Uniform Distribution.

 Parameters: